-In order for research results to be shared and applied globally we will discuss options and possibilities of Findable, Accessible, Interoperable, and Reusable (FAIR) data management as well as investigate aspects and principles of Open Access, Open Data and initiatives to democratize reagents and equipment.
+In order to identify what it takes for your research procedures and results to be shared and applied openly, we will discuss options and possibilities of Findable, Accessible, Interoperable, and Reusable (FAIR) data management as well as aspects and principles of Open Access, Open Data Management (ODM) and exchange best practices how to communicate the utilized list of reagents and equipment.

 - Learn about Open Science practices